-• Information asset register
+• Information asset register or equivalent

-If you have prepared an information asset register for the Re-use of Public Sector Information Regulations 2015, publish the contents.
+If you have prepared an information asset register for the Re-use of

+Public Sector Information Regulations 2015, publish its contents.

-• CCTV
+CCTV

-Provide details of the locations of any overt CCTV surveillance cameras operated by or on your behalf.
+Details of the locations of any overt CCTV surveillance cameras operated by you or on your behalf.
 You should decide on the level of detail which is appropriate.
-This could be by building or more general geographic locations, such as postcodes or partial postcodes, depending on the security issues raised.
+This could be by building or more general geographic locations eg postcodes or partial postcodes, depending on the security issues raised.

-• Any register of interests kept in the authority
+- Any register of interests you keep

-• Register of gifts and hospitality provided to board members and senior personnel
+- Register of gifts and hospitality provided to board members and senior personnel

-• Disclosure log
+- Disclosure log

-Where you have produced a disclosure log, indicating the information that has been provided in response to FOIA and EIR requests, make this readily available as a matter of good practice.
+If you produced a disclosure log indicating the information provided in response to FOIA and EIR requests, make this readily available.
+Keep disclosure logs as a matter of good practice.